1.4. Hardware Virtualization Layer¶

 This section lists the types of disks that can be used by Virtuozzo virtual machines and provides the information about basic operations you can perform on these disks.

-Virtuozzo virtual machines can use only virtual hard disks image files as their hard disks.
+Virtuozzo virtual machines can only use virtual hard disk image files as hard disks.

 The capacity of a virtual hard disk can be set from 100 MB to 16 TB.